malakasaber/Sentiment-Analysis/README.md

-Got it 👍 Since your project is about running a **Streamlit app in Google Colab and exposing it with Cloudflare Tunnel**, here’s a **professional README.md** you can use and tweak:

----

 # Brain Tumor Classification & Segmentation (Streamlit + Colab + Cloudflare Tunnel)

 This project demonstrates how to run a **Streamlit app inside Google Colab** and expose it to the web securely using **Cloudflare Tunnel**.